BKDuncan/Data-Science/README.md

 # Data-Science
 Collection of data science course materials, examples, and tutorials I have worked with.

-## Worked-Through Examples from Hands-on Machine Learning by Aurélien Géron
+## Examples from Hands-on Machine Learning by Aurélien Géron

 [Chapter 3 - Classification](./machine-learning-fundamentals/Chapter%203%20-%20Classification.ipynb)